All Episodes

 Yeah, I apologize.

-I think I was trying to because it's a complex because I'm trying to ask a question away that uh understanding at the same time to understand your philosoph your framework, I'm trying to ask the question away that I probably get the best answer from you, but I don't think I can, so I'm gonna let you answer it so I bring it to the right.
+I think I was trying to, because it's a complex, because I'm trying to ask a question a way that understanding, at the same time, to understand your framework, I'm trying to ask the question a way that I probably get the best answer from you, but I don't think I can.

-No, no, I'm I'm just gonna say the the the uh an answer from you that I that the based on the question that I'm looking for to be answered.
+No, no, I was going to say an answer from you based on the question that I'm looking to be answered.

 So I apologize because I've not properly thought through it because it is a complex question I'm trying to ask.